 Since its inception, Spiritus Christi has continued its commitment and outreach to the poor.
 New outreaches have blossomed such as Grace of God Recovery House in 1999, Jennifer House in 2004, and Nielsen House in 2008.
 Our relationships with the folks in Chiapas and Haiti have also grown and developed into strong partnerships.
 We lead an annual pilgrimage to Chiapas, Mexico, and we work closely with HOPE to provide support and assistance to the people of Haiti.

 Spiritus Christi continues to thrive as a vibrant community responsive to the needs in our City.
 Many of our in-reach ministries have sprouted from community needs we have identified.
-Some of these include SPARC, our anti-racism movement, Buddy Readers, our tuturing program, and Speaking from the Heart, a coffee hour event where refugees are invited to converse with Americans who are open to them and supportive of their efforts to express themselves in English over snacks and beverages.
+Some of these include SPARC, our anti-racism movement, Buddy Readers, our tutoring program, and Speaking from the Heart, a coffee hour event where refugees are invited to converse with Americans who are supportive of their efforts to express themselves in English.

 The second pillar, mission to the poor, is a continuation of Jesus' work, "I have come to bring good news to the poor, free the prisoners, and liberate the oppressed."